ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 See {{privacy-considerations}} for more discussion.

 # Conceptual Messages {#messages}
-{{dataflow}} illustrates the flow of a conceptual messages between various roles.
+{{dataflow}} illustrates the flow of conceptual messages between various roles.
 This section provides additional elaboration and implementation considerations.
 It is the responsibility of protocol specifications to define the actual data format and semantics of any relevant conceptual messages.